glowredman/MAtmos/doc/Variable.md

 Entity Scan lookups begin with:

     scan.entity.
-The Entity Scanner counts Entities within 3 different radius's from the player (8, 16 & 32 blocks).
+The Entity Scanner counts Entities within 3 different radii from the player (8, 16 & 32 blocks).
 Your look-up must specify which radius to query:

     scan.entity.r8.
     scan.entity.r16.